 - Signing Bonus

-As an employee, you should never assume a benefit will be covered if it’s not clearly stated in the medical employment contract.
-It is actually advisable to have a physician contract lawyer review your contract prior to agreeing to it.
+As an employee, you should never assume a benefit will be covered if the medical employment contract does not clearly state it.
+It is advisable to have a physician contract lawyer review your contract before agreeing to it.
 This way, you can be sure your contract benefits are well-covered and offered as they should.
 One oncologist, let’s call her Dr. Laura, didn’t know what to look for, and she never consulted any professional help.
-The result… “I didn’t get paid until I’d been there 6 weeks, and I never had any health benefits,” she said.
+The result: “I didn’t get paid until I’d been there six weeks, and I never had any health benefits,” she said.
 She learned the hard way, but that doesn’t have to be your case since you know better.
 The following are the contract benefits to look out for in a medical contract:

 Continued Medical Education (CME) Reimbursement

-Medical professionals are expected to stay up to date with the current trends and techniques in the healthcare industry so as to provide the best services to patients.
-This can only happen if medical professionals get to learn new advancements through courses, live events, webinars, seminars, workshops, conferences, books, or journal articles.
+Medical professionals are expected to stay up to date with the current trends and techniques in the healthcare industry to provide the best services to patients.
+It can only happen if medical professionals get to learn new advancements through courses, live events, webinars, seminars, workshops, conferences, books, or journal articles.

 CME will not only help you understand the latest developments in your field, but you can also add it to your CV and use it when seeking new employment opportunities.
-You can also expect your travel, meal, lodging, and conference entrance fees are taken care of by your employer.
+You can also expect your employer to take care of your travel, meal, lodging, and conference entrance fees.

 Paid Time Off (PTO)